certifaction/hinsign-cli/README.md

 * Clinical findings
 * Forms

-## 2. E-prescription Switzerland service: QR code specification
+## 2. E-Prescription Switzerland service: QR code specification

-The E-prescription Switzerland service QR code contains the e-prescription data in machine-readable form, as well as an electronic signature.
+The E-Prescription Switzerland service QR code contains the E-Prescription data in machine-readable form, as well as an electronic signature.

 The QR Code contains:

-1. A link to the e-prescription information page
+1. A link to the E-Prescription information page
-2. The e-prescription data in CHMED16A1 format
+2. The E-Prescription data in CHMED16A1 format
 3. The signature data for verification

 ![eRezept QRCode URL](./assets/eRezept_QRCode_URL_EN.svg)

-The use of a “URL fragment” in the link ensures that the e-prescription data is only available locally and is not sent to a server.
+The use of a “URL fragment” in the link ensures that the E-Prescription data is only available locally and is not sent to a server.

 ### 2.1.
-E-prescription data in the QR code
+E-Prescription data in the QR code

-Applications that want to verify the e-prescription can do so by using the link in the QR code as the input for the [verify command](#422-verifying-an-e-prescription-qr-code).
+Applications that want to verify the E-Prescription can do so by using the link in the QR code as the input for the [verify command](#422-verifying-an-E-Prescription-qr-code).
 Example:
 ```
 https://eprescription.hin.ch/#CHMED16A1...AA==&q07lE0g4asrIIR9mdBgSIHUVsf9k9QIF+74331de34a747ea1a786dc369be50ac7bf222dde9788d8a170df8b6f593f1e8306eea7a79bcbfe9ae843308b1f860653886de77629cf1ae040537bfe817edd3601&i=FirstName%20Surname%20%28HIN%20Id%29&t=1637579060&s=74331de34a747ea1a786dc369be50ac7bf222dde9788d8a170df8b6f593f1e8306eea7a79bcbfe9ae843308b1f860653886de77629cf1ae040537bfe817edd3601
 ```

-The e-prescription data is located in the link in the QR code between the "#" and the "&".
+The E-Prescription data is located in the link in the QR code between the "#" and the "&".
 It is based on the <a href="https://drive.google.com/file/d/1Suyfb4I5WuII-XBqGuHLPocUIQ5mkTjA/view" target="_blank">CHMED16A specification</a>.
 Because the link should be as short as possible, only the compressed variant CHMED16A1 should be used.

 ### 2.2.
 QR code signature

-The QR code signature ensures the integrity and authenticity of the e-prescription and enables it to be verified.
+The QR code signature ensures the integrity and authenticity of the E-Prescription and enables it to be verified.
 A key pair is used to save space.
 The signature is about 250 to 300 characters in length.

 The signature contains: